sonect/sonect-shop-sdk-ios/README.md

 ```
 your event handler class will receive events when certain actions happen in Sonect Shop SDK.

-Event "shop_terms_and_condition_signed" is send when user clicks "Continue" button on following screen:
+Event `shop_terms_and_condition_signed` is send when user clicks "Continue" button on following screen:

 ![terms_and_conditions_toaster.png](/terms_and_conditions_toaster.png)

-Event "shop_onboarding_completed" is send when user reaches this screen:
+Event `shop_onboarding_completed` is send when user reaches this screen:

 ![registration_completed_screen.png](/registration_completed_screen.png)

 ## Themes